What is least privilege access?

 The goal is to reduce the attack surface by minimizing unnecessary permissions across the environment.

-Why least privilege matters in enterprise IT
+Why least privilege access matters in enterprise IT

 Modern IT environments are highly interconnected.
 A single compromised account can provide lateral movement across systems, especially when excessive permissions exist.